The three-dimensional viewing area on the screen where everything is drawn to is called the viewing frustum.

 }

-The SetFrameTime function is used to set the frame speed in this class.
-PositionClass will use that frame time speed to calculate how fast the viewer should be moving and rotating.
 This function should always be called at the beginning of each frame before using this class to move the viewing position.

-void PositionClass::SetFrameTime(int time)
+void PositionClass::SetFrameTime(float time)

 {

-m_frameTime = (float)time;
+m_frameTime = time;

 return;